sebhanika/First_Year_Seminar/README.md

 ### Data
 The data is sourced from the [Human Mortality database](https://www.mortality.org/), the [Human Fertility database](https://www.humanfertility.org/) as well as Eurostat.
 The code is utilizing the [HMDHFDplus](https://cran.r-project.org/web/packages/HMDHFDplus/index.html) and [eurostat](https://cran.r-project.org/web/packages/eurostat/index.html) packages to download the data which simplifies the reproducibility.
+The code uses an untracked "config.R" file to store passwords for the Human Mortality and fertility database.
+These would need to be added to the code separately by the user.

 ## Presentation
 Shortly before the seminar, this repository will also contain the text and presentation with updated figures.